ChillLive/ChillLiveWallpaperProject/README.md

 * No ads!
 This is a feel good app, so no ugly banners or annoying popup windows
 * No locked/premium content at the moment - _only a tipping system for the generous souls :D_
-* The app can use you coarse location to determine your local sunrise and sunset times
+* The app can use the device coarse location to determine its local sunrise and sunset times
 * Using this feature triggers a web request to [sunrise-sunset.org](https://sunrise-sunset.org)
 * No personal data is stored/used in any way by this app, other than to provide sunrise/sunset times
 * Low battery consumption - _never mentioned in any Android report.
 No significant impact on battery life noticed by the users_